xenokian/springboard/README.md

 # Traffic Stop Analysis
 Thanks for checking out my project!
-This project questions the question of race being correlated with citation issuance.
+This project questions the question of race being correlated with citation issuance and traffic stops.
 The data is from my home state of Massachusetts.
 First, let's take a look at the distribution of stops by race.
 ![Traffic Stop Analysis](images/download.png)

 We see that the white race is stopped considerably more than any other race in Massachusetts.
 Ok, but that is not sufficient information.
 Let's take a look at citation issuance by race.